 - Referral for specialist assessments including dermatology, ophthalmology, respiratory and haematology

-- Genetic counseling for patients and their families
+- Genetic counselling for patients and their families.